PennyLaneAI/pennylane/doc/tutorials/advanced_usage.rst

 In the previous tutorials, we explored the basic concepts of PennyLane including qubit and CV model quantum computations, gradient-based optimization and the construction of hybrid classical-quantum computations.

-In this tutorial, we will highlight some of the more advanced features of Pennylane.
+Pennylane offers many exciting features such as constructing multiple QNodes on a single device, applying any arbitrary Unitary matrix to the states and measuring any custom-defined Hermitian operator.
+In this tutorial, we will highlight other advanced features of Pennylane.

 Multiple expectation values
 ---------------------------